-There are also times when Newman Catholic Trust and its school will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
-When in doubt Newman Catholic Trust will seek legal or professional advice.
+There are also times when Newman Catholic Trust will not provide pupil's personal data where the serious harm test under legislation is met, (by sharing the information the child may be at further risk).
+When in doubt Newman Catholic Trust will seek legal advice.